cngshow/isaac_rest/API ChangeLog.md

 Bug fixes should not be documented here, rather, than should be documented in the changelog file.

+* 2017/02/15 - 1.9.18
+    * Moved the field 'active' from RestMappingSetExtensionValueUpdate down to the parent class of RestMappingSetExtensionValueBase (which will make it available in
+        RestMappingSetExtensionValue) - the net effect is upon read of a mapset, the extension fields now report if they are active or inactive.
+The API for update/create should be unchanged - on read, there is a new boolean field 'active'

 * 2017/02/02 - 1.9.17
     * Adding RestMappingItemVersionPage to contain paged map items
     * Adding /1/mapping/mappingItemsPaged API to return mapping items paged